npopkostov/Mapiraj/README.md

 npm run dev // to start the app

-npm run server-pothgoles // to start json-server for potholes
+npm run server-potholes // to start json-server for potholes

 npm run server-maptrees // to start json-server for maptrees